 - 1 1/2 cups Marsala cooking wine (dry)

 - 16 ounces linguini pasta, I use DeLallo brand

 - In a large frying pan or 3.5 quart braiser, heat the olive oil on medium heat; add the shallots, onion and garlic and cook until tender.
 Remove from the pan into a bowl; set aside.

 - Coat the chicken in the flour and salt and pepper (using a Ziploc bag to shake the chicken in).
 In the same large pot over medium-high heat, add 1 tablespoon of oil and saute half the chicken for 1 to 2 minutes per side until lightly browned.
 Remove to a plate and keep warm.
 Repeat with a second tablespoon of the oil and the remaining chicken, removing to the separate plate to keep warm.

-- In a separate pan, place the marsala sauce.
-Add the cornstarch to 1/4 cup cold water, and whisk until smooth.
-Pour into the marsala sauce and heat on high, stirring until thick.
+- Next, add the cornstarch to 1/4 cup cold water, and whisk until smooth.
+Pour into the marsala sauce/mushrooms and heat on high, stirring until thick.
 Add the melted butter; stir.
 Add the sour cream; stir.

 - Pour the marsala sauce over the chicken, onions, and mushrooms in the pot.
 Bring the chicken marsala to a boil, then gently simmer, covered, for 15 minutes.

 - Meanwhile, prepare pasta following package directions, about 11 minutes.